ProDataMan/ansible-best-practices-windows/labs/ad-hoc/index_new.md

 - A control node with Ansible installed

 ## Step 1: Run Ad-hoc commands
-Run the following commands in the Ansible Control PuTTY window on Windows Target 1 Our ansible.cfg file should still have ansible_vars.yml set as the default inventory
+Run the following commands in the Ansible Control PuTTY window on Windows Target 1.
+Our `ansible.cfg` file should still have `ansible_vars.yml` set as the default inventory

 1. Run the following ad-hoc command to check if the Windows host is reachable: